 However, rocketry is an inherently dangerous activity – objects often fall from the sky, sometimes at a very high speed.
 We have rules and procedures to make this activity safe for everyone as possible, but bad things can happen if the rules are not followed.
 Everyone attending must understand and follow these rules to ensure safety:

 - Pay attention!
 Every flight is potentially dangerous to you and your family.
-If the Launch Control Officer (LCO) yells “Heads up!” he means it!
+If the Launch Control Officer (LCO) yells “Heads up!” they mean it!

 - Parents please keep your children under control and be sure they understand these rules.